Maurício Rua: UFC Light heavyweight Champion

 In the title fight, Jones began the fight with a flying knee to the head.
 Rua later said the blow greatly affected his performance for the rest of the bout.
-Jones kept the pressure on Rua throughout the rest of the fight, utilizing unorthodox striking and ground and pound.
-Rua lost the fight via TKO in round three.
+Jones kept the pressure on Rua throughout the rest of the fight, utilizing unorthodox striking and ground and pound and winning the fight via TKO in Round 3.

 Post title fights

 After the loss to Jones, Rua's rematch with Forrest Griffin took place on 27 August 2011 at UFC 134.
 In a match that looked like the complete opposite of their original bout, Shogun demonstrated good head movement and footwork, as well as good accuracy and striking power, to win the bout via KO early in the first round.
 Rua had now avenged three of his six losses.

 Rua faced Dan Henderson on 19 November 2011 at UFC 139, losing via unanimous decision.
 Henderson was in control for most of the first three rounds, dropping Rua in the third.
 In the fourth round, the momentum started to shift towards Rua, who was able to mount Henderson.
 Despite the decision loss, Rua was awarded a Fight of the Night bonus award.
 This fight is widely viewed as the "Fight of the Year" for 2011.
+This fight was also inducted into the 2018 UFC Hall of Fame.

 Rua was expected to face Thiago Silva on 21 July 2012, at UFC 149.
 However, Silva was forced out of the bout with an injury.

 Rua faced Brandon Vera on 4 August 2012, at UFC on Fox: Shogun vs. Vera.
 In a back-and-forth affair, Shogun managed to drop Vera several times and won by TKO due to punches in the fourth round.

 Rua faced Alexander Gustafsson on 8 December 2012, at UFC on Fox 5.
 He lost the fight by unanimous decision.

 Rua was expected to face Antônio Rogério Nogueira in a rematch at UFC 161.
 However, Nogueira pulled out of the bout in the days leading up to the event citing a back injury.
 Perennial multi-divisional contender Chael Sonnen was briefly linked as a replacement for Nogueira but eventually Rua was pulled from the event altogether.

 On 17 August 2013, at UFC Fight Night 26, Rua faced Chael Sonnen in the main event.
 He lost the fight via a guillotine choke submission in the first round.

 Rua next faced James Te Huna on 7 December 2013, at UFC Fight Night 33.
 He won the fight via first round knockout.
 The win also earned Rua his third Knockout of the Night bonus award.